rchernanko/symfony-4-learning/README.md

 ```$ composer require sec-checker --dev```

 - Of course, 'sec-checker' does not follow the standard pattern of installing a library with composer.
-- To install a package with composer, it would normally be something like... 'composer require sensiolabs/security-checker'
+- Normally, it would look something like... 'composer require sensiolabs/security-checker'
 - So how is 'sec-checker' working then?

 - If we take a look in the composer.json, within the 'require' section there is a library called 'symfony/flex'.